gxelab/gxelab.github.io/index.md

 Welcome to GxE Lab.
 We study the function and evolution of cis-regulatory elements and trans-regulatory factors involved in gene expression regulation, and the role of gene expression variation in genome evolution and environmental adaption.

-If you are interested in joining the group as a master/PhD student or postdoctoral fellow, please do not hesitate to contact Us (hong_zhang@lzu.edu.cn).
+If you are interested in joining the group as a master/PhD student or postdoctoral fellow, please do not hesitate to contact us (hong_zhang@lzu.edu.cn).

 We also have some projects for undergraduate students.
 Please contact the PI directly if you want to carry out your graduation project in our group.